MagaliTrueAnalytics/Portfolio/Projet6/README.md

 As with other portfolio projects, the repository includes three main folders:
 - `/Data` — contains the raw `.csv` and `.xlsx` datasets
 - `/Notebook` — includes a structured Jupyter Notebook documenting each step from data collection to analysis and report creation, written as a SOP-style workflow
-- `/Report` — hosts the Power BI `.pbix` file, a static `.pdf` version of the dashboard, and a Canva-formatted report for broader readability
+- `/Report` — hosts the Power BI `.pbix` file, a static `.pdf` version of the dashboard, and a Canva-formatted report for broader readability (french only)

 🛈 Notes on Producer/Brand Labeling
 All names are anonymized in the PDF and Canva reports for public neutrality.